voduchuy/pacmensl/README.md

 We have interactive Python scripts to download, configure, build and install the required libraries above.
 In order to download and install third-party libraries with our scripts, follow these steps:

 1. Create three separate directories for storing downloaded source files (e.g. 'src'), for writing configuration and build files (e.g. 'build'), and for installation (e.g. 'install').
-1. cd to the 'ext' directory within Pecmeal's folder.
+1. cd to the 'ext' directory within PACMENSL's folder.
 1. Type 'python get_ext_libraries.py' if you want to download and install all of the libraries.
 Otherwise, type 'python ext_<library>.py' to install the individual libraries.
 Replace 'python' with your preferred python binary.
 1. After installation, make sure to add the paths to the installed headers and library files to your environment variables.

-## Installing PeCmeAl
+## Installing PACMENSL